 For this activity, I provide 2 different case studies as options for the group to experience.
 They are each separate activities but follow the same curriculum.
 Although both case studies are not explicit, one of them is more mature than the other.

-“Understanding Behavioral Health” provides an in-depth look into the common behavioral diagnoses found within society and how they differ from psychopaths, sociopaths, and narcissists.
+“Understanding Behavioral Health” provides an in-depth look into the common behavioral diagnoses found within society and how they differ from negative personality traits like psychopathy, sociopathy, and narcissism.
 For this activity, the exercise is broken into 10 rounds.
-For each round, the operator will present a common behavioral diagnosis that can be encountered throughout daily life.
-After explaining that diagnosis, the group will then discuss the symptoms associated with that diagnosis and the operator will answer any questions the group has about the condition.
-We do this as a group over and over allowing us to take a brief look at the common types of behavioral illness.
-After the rounds have been completed, and the diagnoses have been explained, the room is split into two groups to play a game related to the information to see what was retained.
-This activity is the perfect behavioral discussion for most groups.
-(In-Person and Virtual Options Available.)
+For each round, the operator will present a common behavioral diagnosis that can be encountered within society.
+After explaining that diagnosis, the group will then discuss the symptoms associated with that diagnosis and the operator will answer any questions the class has about the condition.
+After the rounds have been completed, and the diagnoses have been fully explained, the room is split into two groups to play a game and see what information was retained.
+This activity is a great way to get a basic understanding of the common diagnoses associated with behavioral health and how they differ from the negative portrayals found within television and the news.

-“The Emoji’s Game” is a collaborative activity specifically designed to teach children and those still in development about behavioral health.
+“The Emoji’s Game” is a collaborative activity specifically designed for those who have trouble verbalizing or identifying their emotions.
 In this activity, participants are engaged in a discussion about feelings by using emojis to represent the different emotions experienced throughout life.
 For the first half of the exercise, participants are given a sheet of paper that has several different emojis on it with words listed at the bottom of the page that match each of the expressions above.
 The goal is to match each emotional word to the correct emoji facial expression listed on the page.
 After that part of the exercise is complete, the answer for each of the emojis is provided one at a time, providing an opportunity to discuss that emotion and how it relates to life.
-This simple exercise is the perfect educational tool to teach behavioral health to children and those still in development.
-(This discussion comes with its own activity.)
+This simple exercise is the perfect educational tool to teach behavioral health and inspire group discussions.

-This is considered to be more of a group discussion than an activity.
+This "Experience" is considered more of an interactive group discussion than an activity.
 In this exercise, David reads aloud 3 different short stories from his book “Life on the Ward”.
-In this manuscript, David has collected 40 different short stories that summarize memorable moments from his journey with mental health and being hospitalized.
+In this manuscript, David has collected 40 different short stories that summarize memorable moments from his journey with behavioral health and being hospitalized for a severe mental illness.
 Before arriving at the event, David will present you with a list of the various stories related to his mental health journey.
-You will choose four of these stories that you think would benefit your group to hear.
+You will choose three of these stories that you think would benefit your group to hear.
 After that is decided, David will then read these stories to the group and answer any questions that remain.
 Although this activity can accommodate most groups, some stories are considered mature in nature.
 That being such, we will always discuss the preferences needed before the activity to ensure that no one is exposed to any unsuitable material.
 (In-Person and Virtual Options Available.)

-Now that you've chosen your groups activity and discussion, all you have to do next is schedule the event with David and go over the "Experience" details.
-You can schedule your appointment on this site, and David will contact you to go over the information.
+Now that you've chosen your group's activity and discussion, all you have to do next is schedule the event with David and go over the "Experience" details.
+You can schedule your appointment by scrolling down, clicking the "book here" button below, and emailing me.
 Or You can contact David directly using the "Contact Me' button on this site and receive a callback.

 · If within 75 miles of Gaston County – No Additional Expenses, Travel, or Lodging are required.

-· If outside of 75 miles of Gaston County – Additional fees include $100 per day for main expenses, and up to $400 for travel depending on the price of gas or plane fees.
+· If outside of 75 miles of Gaston County – Additional fees include $100 per day for main expenses, and up to $2500 for travel depending on the price of gas, airfare, or other fees.

 · All of our services and their activities can be provided in this format.